 Basic Science ConferenceThis weekly conference is held each Wednesday morning.
-The basic science curriculum is moderated by Scott Hobler, MD.
+The basic science curriculum is moderated by Scott Hobler, MD and Shyam Allamaneni, MD.
 Topics such as cardiology, fluid and electrolytes balance, acid-base, gastrointestinal disease and endocrinology are covered in order to prepare the residents for ABSITE and board examinations.
-The Schwartz textbook, along with other tutorials, is used as the foundation for this conference.
+The SCORE Curriculum, Cameron’s as well as Schwartz’s textbooks, along with other tutorials, are used as the foundation for these conference.

 Tumor Board ConferenceAll conferences are attended by radiology, oncology, pathology and surgery attendings to allow for a multi-disciplinary discussion on current cancer cases and their treatments.
 This conference includes a breast-specific conference on the first and third Wednesdays of the month.
 The solid tumor conference is held on the fourth Wednesday of the month, and thoracic tumor conference is held on the first and third Fridays of the month.

-Journal Club / Quality Assessment & ImprovementThis conference occurs on the second Friday of the month and includes medical and surgical residents.
-The conference is moderated by Cari Ogg, MD, Nix, MD, S. Ryan, MD and Naqui, MD.
+Journal Club / Quality Assessment & ImprovementThis is a monthly conference held outside the hospital.
+This conference is a rotation of core faculty members that includes the surgical residents and medical students.
 The group follows the Institute for Healthcare Improvement curriculum with review or relevant literature/journals.